Showing posts with label Family & Friends. Show all posts

 Burn like a fire

 I lived through 2023.
 I am alive and getting better.
 My family and my friends helped, but most of all, it truly was God who saw me through.
-I don't think I've ever prayed so much and so often in my life in a year that was, in all appearances, a wonderfully blessed year but I couldn't appreciate it because of my hormones.
+I don't think I've ever prayed so much and so often in my life in a year that was, in all appearances, a wonderfully blessed year that I couldn't appreciate because of my hormones.
 My hormones are still there, wreaking havoc on my body and mind, but I'm taking it one day at a time.
 I really really hope I've gone through the worst of this perimenopause, but please pray for me anyway.
 I want to keep living in the goodness of God because He should be my invincible summer, the something stronger and better pushing right back at all the darkness.

 P. S.